felixhummel/esfdw/README.md

 Column types are translated from the Elasticsearch equivalent and are always scalar.
 Nested objects are not represented as JSON; instead, a column definition is generated for every nested leaf field.
 Elasticsearch mappings do not contain an indication of whether the field is a list field, which means that the script cannot know when to make a column an array.
 The schema can be fixed up manually if array columns are desired.

 Column names match the Elasticsearch field names except that [standard esfdw name translation rules are applied](#column_name_translation).
+Column names do not need to match the Elasticsearch field names but the `es_property` option must be set on each column and correspond to the Elasticsearch dot notation for the property.

 ### Debugging